-The next three and half years, he lived and travelled extensively through the Himalayas with his Master.
+For the next three and half years, he lived and traveled extensively through the Himalayas with his Master.
 Maheshwarnath Babaji guided him right through his initiation, his Kundalini awakening, the grueling journey to Tholingmutt and, the eventual meeting with the Grand Master, Sri Guru Babaji also known as Sri Mahavatar Babaji.

 - Journey Continues: A Sequel To Apprenticed To A Himalayan Master

 - Apprenticed to a Himalayan Master: A Yogi’s Autobiography

 - Wisdom of the Rishis: The Three Upanishads: Ishavasya, Kena & Mandukya

 - Jewel in the Lotus: Deeper Aspects of Hinduism

 - The Little Guide To Greater Glory And A Happier Life